GSA/emerging-technology-atlas/pages/2018-01-Meeting.md

       * Random NPS trivia
       * List of National Park Service sites in any U.S. state
     * Once this has a ToS we hope to roll this out and then expand from there, including Google Assistant.
 This is a great pathway into chatbots as well.
-  * Action Item: Invite GSA’s new internal Robotic Process Automation Center of Excellence to our next meeting to share insights.
+  * **Action Item:** Invite GSA’s new internal Robotic Process Automation Center of Excellence to our next meeting to share insights.
 * Blockchain
   * Comment from participant: MIT Media Lab had an inaugural AI  and blockchain conference to look at the legal requirements that the technology satisfies.
 Blockchain for many tech people was not that exciting for a long time.
 Lots of features of blockchain were not necessarily novel.
 But, blockchain is basically cryptographic key plus an ability to share across different members.
 Government could draw some questions from this.
   * Comment from Debbi Bucci, Department of Health and Human Services: I think we all agree that blockchain is an underlying technology.
 But we need greater focus from authorizing organizations within government.
-  * Action Item: we are creating a working group to map out what exactly we need in terms of policy and guidance to facilitate the incredible amounts of interest in blockchain technology.
+  * **Action Item:** We are creating a working group to map out what exactly we need in terms of policy and guidance to facilitate the incredible amounts of interest in blockchain technology.
-  * Action Item: We will invite the National Science and Technology Council to our next action meeting and will seek insights on necessary steps to further mature the field for IT modernization.
+  * **Action Item:** We will invite the National Science and Technology Council to our next action meeting and will seek insights on necessary steps to further mature the field for IT modernization.
-  * Action Item: Determine opportunities to participate in the Chamber of Digital Commerce’s annual Blockchain conference coming up in March.
+  * **Action Item:** Determine opportunities to participate in the Chamber of Digital Commerce’s annual Blockchain conference coming up in March.
-  * Action item: Invite Treasury to report on their two Blockchain pilots.
+  * **Action Item:** Invite Treasury to report on their two Blockchain pilots.
 * SocialGov
   * We host monthly office hours for U.S. Digital Registry before the inter-agency Emerging Citizen Technology Action Meeting -- if your agency has a need, please plan on participating.
 * Virtual/Augmented Reality
-  * Action Item: Host a hands-on demo session of new VR/AR capabilities quarterly.
+  * **Action Item:** Host a hands-on demo session of new VR/AR capabilities quarterly.
-  * Action Item:  Analyze and demo Amazon Web Services’ new Sumerian.
+  * **Action Item:**  Analyze and demo Amazon Web Services’ new Sumerian.
-  * Action Item: Invite NIST and Challenge.gov to upcoming action meeting to discuss NIST’s new VR/AR competition and insights other agencies can use for launching emerging technology challenges.
+  * **Action Item:** Invite NIST and Challenge.gov to upcoming action meeting to discuss NIST’s new VR/AR competition and insights other agencies can use for launching emerging technology challenges.

 ### New Business: Action Items Also Found Integrated in Previous Categories
-* Action Item: Analyze and demo Amazon Web Services’ new Sumerian.
+* **Action Item:** Analyze and demo Amazon Web Services’ new Sumerian.
-* Action Item: Invite GSA’s new internal Robotic Process Automation Center of Excellence to our next meeting to share insights.
+* **Action Item:** Invite GSA’s new internal Robotic Process Automation Center of Excellence to our next meeting to share insights.
-* Action Item: Determine opportunities to participate in the Chamber of Digital Commerce’s annual Blockchain conference coming up in March.
+* **Action Item:** Determine opportunities to participate in the Chamber of Digital Commerce’s annual Blockchain conference coming up in March.
-* Action Item: Better coordinate with Shared Services Leadership Coalition and other teams dedicated to advancing the shared service model that is critical to the effective and efficient adoption of emerging technologies for IT modernization.
+* **Action Item:** Better coordinate with Shared Services Leadership Coalition and other teams dedicated to advancing the shared service model that is critical to the effective and efficient adoption of emerging technologies for IT modernization.
-* Action Item: Invite Treasury to report on their two Blockchain pilots.
+* **Action Item:** Invite Treasury to report on their two Blockchain pilots.
-* Action Item: Everyone should study Appendix E in the MGT Act.
+* **Action Item:** Everyone should study Appendix E in the MGT Act.

 ### Next Meeting & Adjourn
-** February 14, 10:30-12:00, TBD
+* February 14, 10:30-12:00, TBD